Twitter Tweaked How Replies Work And People Have All The Feelings

-Twitter revamped its reply feature today: @usernames won't show up in replies to tweets anymore.
+Twitter revamped its reply feature today: Usernames won't show up in replies to tweets anymore.

 It used to be that a bunch of @ usernames would show up in your Twitter replies, which could occupy a significant chunk of the 140 character limit for tweets.
-Now, the @ names won't appear in the reply itself.
+Now the @ names won't appear in the replies themselves.
 The names of the people in the conversation will appear above the tweet, and you can control who's part of the conversation by tapping on that list of names.

-And people are ~stressed~
+And people are ~stressed~.

 People pointed out that it's tough to remove yourself from replies with the new feature:

-And just generally...loathe the change
+And they just generally...loathe the change.

 But some people love it, I guess?